BasselFouad/football-pass-analysis/README.md

 # Task
-This is a coding challenge for visualizing football match data.
+This is a project for visualizing football match data.

 ## Details
 You can filter data by player and by match